RuAhTo/Dashboard-Remastered/README.md

 - OpenWeatherMap API Guide for API Key: [OpenWeatherMap Guide](https://openweathermap.org/guide)
 - Unsplash Image API Guide for API Key: [Unsplash Developer Guide](https://unsplash.com/developers)

-## Contributing

-We welcome contributions!
-If you'd like to contribute to the project, please follow our guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is not licensed.

 ## Contact

 If you need support or have any questions, feel free to contact us at Ruben.Ahlin@Chasacademy.com.